-CASA test, consisting of three parts, is part of the requirements for admission to the Teacher Education Program and should be taken as soon as possible.
+For 2022 graduates and before, the CASA test, consisting of three parts, is part of the requirements for admission to the Teacher Education Program and should be taken as soon as possible.
 These tests must be passed to be able to register for 300 level or higher education classes, to be admitted to the Teacher Education Program, and to student teach.
-CASA takes a half day to complete and is given on six national administration days or by computer on campus.
 The CASA tests are a part of the teacher licensing exams in Indiana.